 The Funding Interest Form is provided as a means to articulate your scholarly interests and goals to facilitate a strategic search for external funding to support your work.
 The OSPR is available to assist you as you search for new funding opportunities to support your scholastic pursuits.
 Please complete the Funding Interest Form and someone will begin to search for grants for you based on the search criteria and research interests you input on the form.

-Candid Learning (formerly GrantSpace) is the Foundation Center’s learning community for the social sector.
+Candid Learning is Candid’s learning community for the social sector.
 This website provides easy-to-use, self-service tools and resources to help nonprofits worldwide become more viable grant applicants and build strong, sustainable organizations.
 Join today to start strengthening your skill-set in grant seeking, proposal writing, and networking with private foundations.

 The OSPR and the ESU Foundation working together